getnuvo/pipelines-selfhost/docs/Aws/Guide.md

 Before starting, ensure that you have the following:

-- An **AWS account** with permissions to manage EC2, S3, and DocumentDB.
+- An **AWS account** with permissions to manage Lambda, API Gateway, IAM, VPC, EFS, EC2, S3, and DocumentDB.
 - A **DP License Key** (available from your [Ingestro platform](https://dashboard.ingestro.com/dashboard)).
 - A local machine with:
   - Node.js (v16+)